uuid6/uuid6-ietf-draft/LATEST-OUTLINE.md

 - Implementations that store UUIDs of variable length SHOULD support any length from 9 to 64 bytes (decide if this is the right range - <9 bytes and we lose the variant/version, and 64 is arbitrary but we should have some upper limit in case it has an impact on physical storage requirements)
 - Variable length is optional and implementations MAY opt-out and only support 128-bits.
 - Recommendation is for implementations to start defining UUID as an array of bytes (length + pointer or whatever language mechanism) instead of a fixed set of 16 bytes.
+- I think we need a table in here that gives bit/byte lengths and collision probability.
+So someone can look down the numbers and pick the one that is right for their app.

 ## Text Format